-Is it poss ible to fail in v victory and success in d efeat?
+Q9 Is it possible to fail in victory and succeed in defeat?

-t People measure success by the money they make, the power they wield the admiration they receive, the satisfaction they derive from performing took, and so on.
-Write an essential to satisfaction they definition of success. task, and so on.
-Write an essay that explains your definition of success Jse plenty of examples to make your point.
+Q.10 People measure success by the money they make, the power they wield, the admiration they receive, the satisfaction they derive from performing a task, and so on.
+Write an essay that explains your definition of success.
+Use plenty of examples to make your point.

-(Comment on the effect of the word distant in the last stanza.
+Q.11 Comment on the effect of the word distant in the last stanza.